Ten day campervan trip around Iceland

 Day 1 - Heading south

 It’s a Ring Road campervan trip day!
-After picking up our Kuku campervan in Reykjavik, we stopped at a grocery store to stock up on food for the trip, then we hit the road!
+After picking up our Kuku campervan in Keflavik, we stopped at a grocery store to stock up on food for the trip, then we hit the road!
 We decided to skip the Golden circle and we started driving directly Southwest.
-If it is your first time in Iceland we highly recommend starting your trip with the Golden circle!
+If it is your first time in Iceland we highly recommend starting your campervan trip with the Golden circle!
 But we opted to go a bit more off the beaten track.

 Swim at Hrunalaug hot spring

-We started with Iceland’s favourite pastime - wading in warm, mineral-rich hot springs that soothe both the body and the mind.
+We started with Iceland’s favorite pastime - wading in warm, mineral-rich hot springs that soothe both the body and the mind.
 Hrunalaug hot spring was our obvious first stop.
 There were three different pools so the visitors could enjoy each pool separately.
-With the parking lot super close by, with less 5 minutes walking, perfect for a late evening dip.
+With the parking lot super close by, with less than 5 minutes walking, perfect for a late evening dip.

-Stay at Hamragarðar campsite
+Stay at Árhús campsite

 Day 2 - Exploring waterfalls